Thermostats are essential for the reliable and safe operation of machines and systems.

 Here you’ll find answers to the most frequently asked questions about thermostats:

-When should you choose a flush-mount thermostat?
+When should you choose a built-in thermostat?

-In what applications are flush-mount thermostats used?
+In what applications are built-in thermostats used?

-What is a surface-mount thermostat?
+What is a surface-mounted thermostat?

-In what applications are surface-mount thermostats used?
+In what applications are surface-mounted thermostats used?

 What is an electric thermostat?